Allar/allar.github.io/_posts/2014-09-25-Setup-Perforce-Digital.md

 ---
 layout: post
-title: "Setting up version control (Perforce) for Unreal Engine 4 using DigitalOcean"
+title: "Setting up version control (Perforce) for Unreal Engine 4 using DigitalOcean and Ubuntu (Part 1)"
 ---

 A common question with [Unreal Engine 4 (UE4)](http://www.unrealengine.com) is "how do you set up version control?"
 I think this is a very important question and if you have never used version control for your projects you are crippling yourself from the start.
-I won't go into details as to [why you should use version control](http://gameindustry.about.com/od/game-development/a/The-Importance-Of-Version-Control-Management-In-Game-Development.htm) or [how to use version control](http://betterexplained.com/articles/a-visual-guide-to-version-control/).
+I won't go into details about [why you should use version control](http://gameindustry.about.com/od/game-development/a/The-Importance-Of-Version-Control-Management-In-Game-Development.htm) or [how to use version control](http://betterexplained.com/articles/a-visual-guide-to-version-control/).
 I will be just covering how to get a basic setup going.

-There are many types of source control that exist in the wild but for game development generally [Perforce](http://www.perforce.com/), [Git](http://git-scm.com/), and [Subversion](https://subversion.apache.org/) are used.
-There are many differences between these source control systems and whether or not one is better than the other can be debated endlessly.
+There are many types of source control that exist in the wild but for game development, the most common being [Perforce](http://www.perforce.com/), [Git](http://git-scm.com/), and [Subversion](https://subversion.apache.org/).
+There are many differences between these source control systems and whether or not one is better than the other are endlessly debatable.
 UE4 has editor support for both Perforce and Subversion, but a [community plugin for Git](http://srombauts.github.io/UE4GitPlugin/) also exists, although I'm not too familiar with it.

-I will be focusing on Perforce as I find that most game development houses use it, including Epic, and although it has the disadvantage of requiring a server, Perforce supports up to 20 users/workspaces for free now and does a much much better job at handling binary files than both Git and Subversion; better binary file handling meaning less server space required for revision histories.
+I will be focusing on Perforce as I find that most game development houses use it, including Epic, and although it has the disadvantage of requiring a server, Perforce supports up to 20 users/workspaces free now and does a much better job at handling binary files than both Git and Subversion; better binary file handling meaning less server space required for revision histories.

 This setup is more geared to those who [build UE4 from source code](/2014/09/25/Build-Source/) but is also applicable for those who just want to host project files.